anstuart/Python_for_Optical_Spec_Analysis_JLabWorkshop/README.md

 # Python_for_Optical_Spec_Analysis_JLabWorkshop
 An introduction to using Python for optical spectroscopy data analysis (e.g.  absorption and emission spectroscopy), using Jupyter notebooks.

-This repository contains some sample time-resolved fluorescence and transient absorption data, and a Jupyterlab notebook which walks you through some ways to analyse the data with Python.
+This repository contains some sample time-resolved fluorescence and transient absorption data, and a Jupyter notebook which walks you through some ways to analyse the data with Python.

 To use this you will need an installation of Python (around 3.6, but version shouldn't really matter), and jupyter notebook (I recommmed using jupyterlab to run!)
 You will also need numpy, scipy, matplotlib, and ipympl packages.